 Understanding Problem Solving

 You're now aware of how you can make effective Decision Making.
 Let us now learn how to effectively carry out Problem Solving tasks in our daily life.
-Problem Solving is a critical cognitive process that allows individuals to address obstacles, overcome difficulties, and achieve desired outcomes.
+Problem Solving is a fundamental cognitive process that entails identifying challenges, finding solutions, and accompliching the set goals.

-It involves a systematic approach to understanding the issue, identifying possible solutions, and implementing the most effective resolution.
+It is a logical process aimed at knowing the problem, looking for possible solutions, and choosing the most efficient solution.
 This helps you to navigate complexities and arrive at successful conclusions.
 Let us now look at some tips that can help you in Problem Solving effectively:

 1) Problem identification: As a first step towards Problem Solving, effectively carry out tasks.
 Also, recognise and define the issue or challenge that needs to be addressed.